Image: Royal Children's Hospital Foundation.

 “The moment I strum the first chord on the guitar, I see the smiles and comfort on their little faces and that makes my heart sing.”

 Maggie James is an example of a UQ graduate who has overcome the unknowns of the music industry to bring joy and comfort to children and their families.
-Learn how UQ can help you go further in every possible future.
+Learn how a UQ MBA can can help your career have impact.